HarrisonDlgf/co-op-tracker/README.md

-# 🧠 Co-Op Tracker Pro: Ranked Mode 🎮
+# 🧠 Co-Op Tracker Pro: Earn XP and Job Offers Simulatenously 🎮

 Co-Op Tracker Pro turns the boring, sometimes rough Northeastern co-op search into a competitive, transparent, and gamified experience.
 I designed this to support, motivate, and empower students through one of the most overwhelming parts of college: thinking about your future.